 With interests in applying scientific skills for conservation and environmental efforts, Chetna has professional experience in public and private environmental charities in London and abroad, focused on monitoring marine and freshwater conservation.
 Furthermore, as part of her MSc research in Forensic Science, Chetna specialised in applying forensic methods (chemistry and analytical - HPLC, GC,MS) for detecting NSAIDs and illicit drugs in Cambridgeshire rivers, following sewage treated effluent.

 Prior to this, Chetna worked as a Research Technician in the Department of Life Sciences on a EPSRC funded multidisciplinary project.
 Managing several research projects, her primary research focused on biofuels, where she specialised in the biochemistry and mycology of cellulases and the enzymatic hydrolysis of lignocellulosic biomass in ionic liquids, for over three years.
 As well as her research projects, Chetna helped to maintain two laboratories, trained students and Post docs and implemented SOPs.
 Chetna also managed a High Pressure Liquid Chromatography analytical machine for a large research group.
 From this, Chetna valued the importance of multi-disciplinary (chemistry, chemical engineering and biochemistry) collaborations to tackling some of the most pressing environmental and social challenges.

-Chetna holds an MSc in Forensic Science and BSc (hons) in Biochemistry specialising in laboratory and field research.
+Chetna holds an MSc in Forensic Science and a BSc (hons) in Biochemistry specialising in laboratory and field research.

-Equality, Diversity and Inclusion across all levels is incredibly important to Chetna and she sits on the department's Equality, Diversity and Inclusion subcommittee.
+Equality, Diversity and Inclusion across all levels is important to Chetna and she sits on the department's Equality, Diversity and Inclusion subcommittee.